hashicorp/design-system/README.md

 ```bash
 GITHUB_TOKEN=YOUR-TOKEN-HERE
 ```
 Second, because this command relies on reading information about the change from GitHub, it only works if the changeset files already exist in PRs there.
-The best option for this is to target an existing `Version Packages` PR branch and run the command against that branch locally.
+The best option for this is to target an existing PR branch (with a changeset) and run the command against that branch locally.

 ## License